-COUNTERTOPS
+> COUNTERTOPS

 Wood, Formica, Plastic, Corian, Granite, Marble, Quartz, or Stainless Steel can be kashered through pouring boiling water over them after they have been cleaned thoroughly, and have not been used with hot chametz for 24 hours.
-A steamer/iron can also be used to Kasher certain countertops - please consult your rabbi for guidance.
+A steamer/iron can also be used to Kasher certain countertops - please consult your rabbi for guidance as well as the countertop manufacturer.

-DISHWASHERS
+> DISHWASHERS